 As a child, I was never given bought sweets to eat; granted Mum and Dad couldn’t afford little luxuries, yet I think they didn’t want us to get in the habit of buying sweets whenever we wanted.
 So it wasn’t until I met my husband that I became aware of sweets like Snickers, Mars bars, Twix, and found I wasn’t overly fond of their excessive sweetness.
 Instead, I’d make sweets at home for our children and allowed them one treat a week: raw treats and tarts, bliss balls and biscuits (cookies).

-These cookie dough bites are like bliss balls, yet eaten when partly frozen, they taste similar to a Snickers bar (I’ve been told).
-Maybe these cookie dough bites are a favourite, because who can resist the combination of peanut butter and chocolate, it’s a pairing made in heaven.
+These PB chocolate bites are like bliss balls but with rice puffs and eaten partly frozen.
+Maybe these PB chocolate bites are a favourite, because who can resist the combination of peanut butter and chocolate, it’s a pairing made in heaven.

 · Eating peanuts and peanut butter suppresses hunger without leading to weight gain.

 · Studies found peanuts lowered the risk of cardiovascular and coronary heart disease.

 · People getting the most niacin from foods were 70 percent less likely to develop Alzheimer’s disease.
 Peanuts are one of the foods the highest in niacin.